HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CollectionView_Properties.md

 *   voltmx.flex.SCROLL\_BOTH: Specifies the form to scroll in both the horizontal and vertical directions.(default for CollectionView widget)
 *   voltmx.flex.SCROLL\_NONE: Specifies the form not to scroll in any direction.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}/*This property is applicable for FlexForm, CollectionView and FlexScrollContainer widgets.*/
+/*This property is applicable for FlexForm, CollectionView and FlexScrollContainer widgets.*/
 //Here, we have shown how to use the scrollDirection Property for FlexScrollContainer widget.
 /*You need to make a corresponding use of the scrollDirection Property for other applicable widgets.*/